Slord6/OSMtoVTOL/README.md

 Work in progress!

-Currently gets data from OSM and converts to geojson
+Currently gets data from OSM and outputs an empty map config

 ## Node Version